welikepie/isItHanukkah/README.md

 ![isitHannukah Arduino Wiring Diagram](https://raw.github.com/welikepie/isItHannukah/master/site/img/wiring.png)

-- WIFI Shield not depicted, though it must be attached to the Arduino in order to get IsitHannukah working
+- WIFI Shield not depicted, though it must be attached to the Arduino in order to get IsitHanukkah working

 ###Installing the aJson library###